AI4Finance-Foundation/FinRL/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![PyPI](https://img.shields.io/pypi/v/finrl.svg)](https://pypi.org/project/finrl/)

-FinRL is the open source library for practitioners to efficiently automate trading.
+FinRL is the open source library with a unified framework for practitioners to pipeline the strategy development.
+To efficiently automate trading.
 The open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance. **In reinforcement learning, an agent learns by interacting with an environment, in a trial-and-error manner, achieving a balance between exploration and exploitation.**
-FinRL is a unified framework to support various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

 **To contribute?**  Please check the call for contributions at the end of this page.